apache/nuttx/configs/samv71-xult/README.txt

      Many drivers will port easily from either the SAM3/4 or from the SAMA5Dx.
      So there is still plenty to be done.

-  6. There has been a quick'n'dirty port of the SAMA5D4-EK Ethernet logic for the SAMV71-XULT.
-It does not work properly.
-Data on the line appears to be corrupted, probably at the level of the PHY.
+  6. There is a port of the SAMA5D4-EK Ethernet driver to the SAMV71-XULT.
+     Some basic functionality is present, but there are issues:

+     - There is a compiler optimization problem.
+At -O2, there is odd behavior on pings and ARP messages.
+But the behavior is OK with optimization disabled.
+This is clearly a compiler issue, but I will need eventually to find something better than -O0.
+     - The driver has not been tested with I- and D-Caches enabled.
+There are likely issues in that configuration.

   7. The USBHS device controller driver (DCD) is complete but non-functional.
      At this point, work has stopped because I am stuck.
 The problem is that